IEEE-SMCS/ieee-smcs-sar-competition-phase-1/README.md

-# IEEE SMC Society Artificial Intelligence (AI)-empowered Human-Machine Interaction Hackathon: Phase 1
+# IEEE SMC Society Artificial Intelligence (AI)-empowered Human-Machine Interaction Competition: Phase 1

-This is the official repository for Phase 1 of the 2025 IEEE Systems, Man, and Cybernetics Society (SMCS) AI-empowered Human-Machine Interaction Hackathon.
+This is the official repository for Phase 1 of the 2025 IEEE Systems, Man, and Cybernetics Society (SMCS) AI-empowered Human-Machine Interaction Competition.
 This is an open-source competition focusing on search and rescue (SAR) challenges.
 Specifically, in Phase 1, teams will develop search and rescue strategies to coordinate a fleet of mobile robots searching for victims in simulation environments.
 The top three teams of Phase 1 will move to Phase 2 competition on implementation and demonstration with real robots.

 **Contents:**